Usage¶

 stackviz-export -f <path/to/subunit> --dstat <path/to/dstat> app/data/

-During gulp dev, files written to app/data/ will be automatically synchronized with the browser.
-Note that these files will not be copied to build/ during gulp prod, but you can copy them manually using gulp data.
+automatically synchronized with the browser.
+Note that these files will not be

-Usage - Production
+Usage - Production¶

 The production application can be build using: